 Remember to end with a professional closing like "Sincerely" or "Best regards," followed by your full name.

-How long should a Inventory Clerk be?
+How long should an Inventory Clerk cover letter be?

 An Inventory Clerk's cover letter should ideally be about one page long.
 This length is sufficient to concisely present your qualifications, experience, and interest in the position without overwhelming the hiring manager with too much information.
 It's important to keep it focused and relevant to the job you're applying for.
 Remember, hiring managers often have numerous applications to review, so a shorter, well-crafted cover letter is more likely to hold their attention.